-The Principal Contractor shall implement the URMP in accordance with the requirements of this specification and in accordance with the "Public Utility Plant Layout" drawings.
+The Principal Contractor shall implement the URMP in accordance with the requirements of this Technical Specification and in accordance with the "Public Utility Plant Layout" drawings.

-The Principal Contractor shall also monitor and update the URMP as necessary and inform the Administrator (in writing), while carrying out the work under this contract.
+The Principal Contractor shall also monitor and update the URMP as necessary, and inform the Administrator (in writing), while carrying out the work under this contract.
 Milestone

-7.5 General Scope of Utility Relocation Management Plan
+7.5 General Scope of utility relocation management plan

-The URMP shall address all aspects of management of the different Utility Asset protection/ relocation activities as required under the contract.
+The URMP shall address all aspects of management of the different utility asset protection / relocation activities as required under the contract.

-7.6 Utility Authorities fees for representatives on Site
+7.6 Utility authorities fees for representatives on site

-As part of the Principal Contractor's works involving utility assets (utility assets being relocated/protected and adjacent assets impacted by relocation/protection or road works), a representative from the respective Utility Authority may be required on Site for supervision.
+As part of the Principal Contractor's works involving utility assets (utility assets being relocated / protected and adjacent assets impacted by relocation / protection or road works), a representative from the respective Utility Authority may be required on site for supervision.